Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Introduction

-In \cite{LeBrunP}, LeBrun considered $\mathcal{C}\subset H^{2}(M,\Bbb{R})$ to be the set of {\it monopole classes}, which are the first Chern classes of those $spin^{c}$ structures on $M^4$ for which the Seiberg-Witten equation have solution for all metrics.
+In the work \cite{LeBrunP}, LeBrun considered $\mathcal{C}\subset H^{2}(M,\Bbb{R})$ to be the set of {\it monopole classes}, which are the first Chern classes of those $spin^{c}$ structures on $M^4$ for which the Seiberg-Witten equation have solution for all metrics.
 In particular, its convex hull, denoted by ${\rm {\bf Hull}}(\mathcal{C}),$ is compact.
 From this, he introduced a real-valued invariant of $M^4$ by setting

 if $\mathcal{C}$ is not empty.
-Otherwise, we set $\beta^{2}(M)=0.$ There are many four-dimensional manifolds $M^4$ for which $\beta^{2}(M)>0.$ With these definitions, LeBrun showed that a four-dimensional compact oriented manifold with $b_{2}^{+}\geq 2$ satisfies In addition, if $\mathcal{C}$ is not empty, we have We refer to \cite{Donaldson,KotschickM,{LeBrunP}} for more details on monopole classes.
+Otherwise, we consider $\beta^{2}(M)=0.$ There are many $4$-manifolds $M^4$ for which $\beta^{2}(M)>0.$ With these definitions, LeBrun showed that a compact oriented $4$-manifold with $b_{2}^{+}(M)\geq 2$ satisfies In addition, if $\mathcal{C}$ is not empty, we have We refer to \cite{Donaldson,KotschickM,{LeBrunP}} for a general discussion on monopole classes.